-

 True Leadership

-Earlier this evening, I overheard the women talk; my mother, aunts, some helpers and my little sister.
-From my room window, I heard their discussion on the funeral and all they did to make it a success.
-Usually, I don’t eavesdrop on women chats, but I couldn’t help but listen to this particular discussion.
-I… Continue reading True Leadership
+Earlier this evening, I overheard the women talking—my mother, aunts, some helpers, and my little sister.
+From my room window, I listened to their discussion about the funeral and everything they did to make it successful.
+Usually, I don’t eavesdrop on women’s conversations, but I couldn’t help but listen to this one.
+I admire their…

 Ide Stream